camposfa/ant-6937-spring-2019/content/policies.md

 {.table .table-striped}

-component      | weight
+Component      | Weight
 ---------------|-----
+First Small Project  | 10%
+Second Small Project | 10%
-Final Project  | 30%
+Final Project  | 20%
-HW Exercises   | 60%
+Completion of In-class Exercises   | 50%
-Participation  | 10%
+Attendance and Participation  | 10%

 Details of grading criteria will not usually be announced in advance.
 It is expected that students in this course will have a wide range of prior experience